troutacular/_starter/README.md

 1. Search for `'_starter'` (inside single quotations) to capture the text domain.
 2. Search for `_starter_` to capture all the function names.
 4. Search for `starter-` to capture sprite filename references.
-5. Search for `starter.` to capture asset filename references.

 OR

 - Search for: `'_starter'` and replace with: `'theme-name'`
 - Search for: `_starter_` and replace with: `theme_name_`
 - Search for: `_starter-` and replace with: `theme-name-` for sprite renaming.
-- Search for: `starter.` and replace with: `theme-name.` for asset filename renaming.

 __NOTE:__ `Text Domain: _starter` in style.css will be updated automatically from the config settings in `gulpfile.js` when the project is compiled.

 #### Filenames

-- Rename the SASS partial `starter.scss` to `theme-name.scss` located `assets-source/sass/`.
-	- If you completed the search and replace options above, the reference to this file will be updated in `functions.php` under section _2.1 - CSS_.
-- The JS minified file under `/assets/js/lib` will be concatenated and renamed to the value in
+- The JS files under `/assets-source/js/lib` will be concatenated and renamed to the value in `project_info.assets.filename_base`.
-	- If you completed the search and replace options above, the reference to this file will be updated in `functions.php` under section _2.2 - Javascript_.
+- The SCSS file `/assets-source/sass/theme-stylesheet.scss` will be renamed to the value in `project_info.assets.filename_base`.

 ### Installing Node, NPM, and Gulp